 In addition, special rules apply to any driver under 21 years of age or operating a commercial motor vehicle.
 For those under 21 years old, any DUI conviction causes a “hard” suspension, meaning “no limited permit.”
 For a CDL driver, he or she cannot operate a big rig or other commercial vehicle on a paper license., under federal regulations.

-First Offense DUI Benefits and Limitations Compared to a Conviction of a 2nd DUI in GA
+First Offense DUI Benefits and Limitations Compared to a Conviction of a 2nd DUI In GA

 Their next concern is that they save their drivers’ license.
 Depending upon whether the driving under the influence case was based on alcohol or drug quantities in the person’s system, the driver’s license punishment can be greater for DUI-drugs.
-Plus, a six-month period of NO DRIVING applies to a 1st offense DUI-drug conviction.
+Plus, a six-month period of NO DRIVING applies to a first offense DUI-drug conviction.

 On all first offense D.U.I. cases the availability of driving privileges (this is called early reinstatement) will require the driver to two things.
 First, obtain a clinical evaluation from a state-approved counselor, to identify possible addiction issues.